seathasky/FF14-MAC_ModSupport/README.md

 Mods have been tested and working on latest macOS Catalina, macOS Big Sur and macOS Monterey.<br> Older versions of macOS are NOT supported!<br><br>

-Square Enix are currently NOT supporting M1 processors for FF14 at this time,<br>but we will try our best to assist you the best we can if you run in to any issues.
+Square Enix are currently NOT supporting M1 processors for FF14 at this time,<br>but we will try our best to assist you if you run in to any issues.
 At the end of the day, some things are beyond our control.
   <p align="center"> <img src="https://i.imgur.com/oVyOULY.jpg"></p>
   </div>